sankhasil/onlinescheduler/readme.md

 ### What are not done

 #### Backend
 * User creation and saving to database has issue with hibernate automatic id generation.
-Its failing to create a user.
+Its failing to create a user.(fixed)
-* Similar to user "Job" is also have issue of saving.
+* Similar to user "Job" is also have issue of saving.(fixed)
-* "User" Testcase is not passing due to above issues
+* "User" Testcase is not passing due to above issues (fixed)
 * "Job" Testcases are also not passing due the same.
-Since not tested, coding is also written based on assumptions.
+Since not tested, coding is also written based on assumptions.(fixed)
 * "UserService" not having proper validations for user creations and authentications.
 * Password encryption methodology not added.
 * Session variables not used for storing User releated data for single sign-on validation concept.